-While an institution’s most substantial consumption of power usually is the heating and cooling of buildings, energy consumed by office equipment can contribute significantly to an organization’s carbon footprint.
+An institution’s most substantial consumption of power usually is heating and cooling of buildings.
+So energy consumed by office equipment can give much to an organization’s carbon footprint.

-According to a recent report by Global Automation System Management, out of 104 million office PCs in the United States, at least 31.2 million are left on all night.
-A typical 10,000-computer enterprise could save more than $165,000 per year by powering-down all of their machines every evening.
-Nationwide, there is the potential to save $1.72 billion and nearly 15 million tons of carbon dioxide emissions annually in the U.S.
+A recent report by Global Automation System Management said that there are over 104 million office PCs in the United States.
+So if one percent of those 104 million at least 31.2 million are left on all night.
+That’s a lot of money.
+So a typical 10,000 computer enterprise!
+You’re talking real numbers.
+One could save more than $165,000 per year by powering-down all of their machines every evening.
+Nationwide, there is the potential to save $1.72 billion.
+In addition and nearly 15 million tons of carbon dioxide emissions annually in the U.S.

-Katyl, who leads the Systems Management at Penn State initiative, said the philosophy behind the conservation project is simple: enable IT administrators to use BigFix software to place University computers into a low-energy sleep state when they’re not in use while simultaneously empowering them to remotely “wake up” and manage the machines whenever this is needed.
-The initiative allows Penn State to provide IT administrators with the tools needed to more efficiently update systems and keep computers secure, yet saves significant dollars each month at the power meter.
+So Katyl leads the Systems Management at Penn State initiative.
+She said the philosophy behind the conservation project is simple: enable IT administrators to use BigFix software.
+Especially to place University computers into a low-energy sleep state when they’re not in use while simultaneously empowering them to remotely “wake up” and manage the machines when this needed.
+The initiative allows Penn State to give IT administrators with the tools needed to more efficiently update systems and keep computers secure, yet saves significant dollars each month at the power meter.

-As word spreads about Systems Management at Penn State, a number of departments and administrative areas already are sharing in the benefits, which include annual cost savings, one-time rebates and reduced carbon emissions.
-The software currently has been installed on 20,000 computers at Penn State.
-At top-efficiency, Katyl said the University could save at least $25 per computer per year, reducing Penn State’s power bill annually by about $800,000 (the equivalent of preventing 60,000 tons of carbon dioxide from entering the atmosphere).
-Through the use of aggressive power management settings, Penn State’s ultimate goal is to save $25 to $50 per machine per year.
+So then word spread about Systems Management at Penn State.
+Then several departments and administrative areas shared in the benefits.
+These include annual cost savings, one-time rebates and reduced carbon emissions.
+The software installed on 20,000 computers at Penn State.
+At top-efficiency, Katyl said the University could save at least $25 per computer per year, reducing Penn State’s power bill annually by about $800,000. l mean that’s equal to preventing 60,000 tons of carbon dioxide from entering the atmosphere!!
+Through the use of aggressive power management settings, Penn State’s goal is to save $25 to $50 per machine per year.

 In addition to the potential energy savings, BigFix’s streamlining capability appealed to faculty and staff in the College of Earth and Mineral Sciences, one of Penn State’s early adopters.
-Chuck Pavloski and Chad Bahrmann led the deployment of BigFix software on about 125 machines in the newly renovated Joel N. Myers Weather Center and other Meteorology department areas.
-The center is outfitted with high-end forecasting computers, a high-tech classroom and 36 workstations and monitors that showcase a variety of weather data and imagery, including live aerial images from major U.S. cities.
+Chuck Pavloski and Chad Bahrmann lead deploying BigFix software on about 125 machines in the newly renovated Joel N. Myers Weather Center and other Meteorology department areas.
+The center outfitted with high-end forecasting computers, a high-tech classroom and 36 workstations and monitors that showcase a variety of weather data and imagery, including live aerial images from major U.S. cities.

-Wolfe said the combination of BigFix with the Cooperative Lab Management (CLM) initiative, a Penn State program that provides a streamlined computing environment for participating areas, has had multiple benefits.
-The strategy currently is being implemented on 2,500 computers in the college.
+So it seems that combining BigFix with the Cooperative Lab Management (CLM) initiative, a Penn State program that provides a shortened computing environment for participating areas, has had multiple benefits.

-Katyl said departments that use the CLM service can save an average of $56 per machine per year because of its aggressive BigFix power management settings.
-Across the University there are about 6,100 machines that have the CLM service; he estimates the overall Cooperative Lab Management effort saves about $340,000 per year.
+Katyl said departments that use the CLM service can save an average of $56 per machine per year.
+That’s because of its aggressive BigFix power management settings.
+Across the University there are about 6,100 machines that have the CLM service.
+So he estimates the overall Cooperative Lab Management effort saves about $340,000 per year.

-Currently, there are 25 administrative units participating in the Systems Management at Penn State initiative, with the opportunity for every University group to join in the effort.
-Areas such as Health and Human Development and the Smeal College of Business are excelling in using the technology to increase security and efficiency, while many other offices are showing interest in exploring power management options as a way to cut costs.
+Currently, there are 25 administrative units participating in the Systems Management at Penn State initiative.
+That’s with the opportunity for every University group to join in the effort.
+Areas such as Health and Human Development and the Smeal College of Business are excelling in using the technology.
+That’s to increase security and efficiency.
+All while many other offices are showing interest in exploring power management options as a way to cut costs.

-BigFix was recently acquired by IBM and is now also referred to as the Tivoli End Point Manager (TEM).
+In conclusion, BigFix was recently acquired by IBM and is now also called the Tivoli End Point Manager (TEM).
 To learn more about the Systems Management initiative at Penn State, visit http://clc.its.psu.edu/UnivServices/SysMan.
 Additional information on Penn State’s IT green initiatives is available at http://stream.it.psu.edu/frontpg/v1/i2 online.